tenta-browser/tenta-dns/README.md

 About Tenta
 ===========

-This browser privacy test tool is brought to you by Team Tenta.
-Tenta is your [private, encrypted browser](https://tenta.com) that protects your data instead of selling.
+Tenta DNS is brought to you by Team Tenta.
+Tenta is your [private, encrypted browser](https://tenta.com) that protects your data instead of selling it.
 We're building a next-generation browser that combines all the privacy tools you need, including built-in OpenVPN.
 Everything is encrypted by default.
 That means your bookmarks, saved tabs, web history, web traffic, downloaded files, IP address and DNS.
 A truly incognito browser that's fast and easy.